-Risk appetite is an inherent part of human decisionmaking and, in an organisational context, should be considered explicitly when comparing the potential outcomes of decision alternatives.
+Risk appetite is an inherent part of human decision-making and, in an organisational context, should be considered explicitly when comparing the potential outcomes of decision alternatives.
 It also plays a key role in the way reasonable assurance over the adequacy of risk management is formed and communicated to the Board - with emphasis on balanced risk-taking within agreed limits.

-Risk appetite is a key component of enterprise risk management - it refers to the amount and type of risk that an organisation is willing to pursue or retain.
+Risk appetite is a key component of enterprise risk management; it refers to the amount and type of risk that an organisation is willing to pursue or retain.
 Willingness to bear risk can be defined in two ways:

-• An organisation's desire or aversion to pursue opportunities in an uncertain business environment

-• How much volatility around an expected outcome is tolerable in terms of capacity, regulatory compliance, ethics, reputation and alternative costs for the business.
+- An organisation's desire or aversion to pursue opportunities in an uncertain business environment - How much volatility around an expected outcome is tolerable in terms capacity, regulatory compliance, ethics, reputation and alternative costs for the

-Defining and implementing risk appetite (increasingly referred to as a risk attitude) is a strategic activity that involves the Board and top management, as it must be aligned with strategic objectives, and requires consensus and engagement from the organisation's leadership.
+Defining and implementing risk appetite (increasingly referred to as a risk attitude) is a strategic activity that involves the Board and top management, as it must be aligned with strategic objectives and requires consensus and engagement from organisation leadership.

-'The board has responsibility for an organisation's overall approach to risk management and internal control (including)...determining the nature and extent of the principal risks faced and those risks which the organisation is willing to take in achieving its strategic objectives (determining its "risk appetite").'
-Financial Reporting Council (FRC) 'The board should determine and continuously assess the nature and extent of the principal risks that the organisation is exposed to and is willing to take to achieve its objectives - its risk appetite - and ensure that planning and decision-making reflect this assessment.
-Effective risk management should support informed decision-making in line with this risk appetite, ensure confidence in the response to risks and ensure transparency over the principal risks faced and how these are managed.'
+"The Board should determine and continuously assess the nature and extent of the principal risks that the organisation is exposed to and is willing to take to achieve its objectives - its risk appetite - and ensure that planning and decision-making reflects this assessment.
+Effective risk management should support informed decision-making in line with this risk appetite, ensure confidence in the response to risks and ensure transparency over the principal risks faced and how these are managed."

-The Orange Book: Management of Risk - Principles and Concepts and the Risk Appetite Guidance Note (HM Government)
+- The Orange Book: Management of Risk - Principles and Concepts, and Risk Appetite Guidance Note (HM Government)